sleepingkiwi/sleepingkiwi-eleventy/readme.md

 > Explanations of the thought process behind decisions made in this starter

-### Using CLI tools directly _(Moving away from a huge webpack config)_
+### Using CLI tools directly

-Traditionally I have used webpack to handle all aspects of bundling, linting, transpiling, etc. which is very useful when using webpack's dev server but results in huge config files.
+**Moving away from a huge webpack config** : Traditionally I have used webpack to handle all aspects of bundling, linting, transpiling, etc. which is very useful when using webpack's dev server but results in huge config files.

 With this project I've tried to use individual tooling more directly from the scripts in `package.json`

 __[light-server]__ is very useful in helping to achieve this because it gives me an easy way to watch multiple files, run browser sync and run npm commands on changes.

-### Serving more modern JavaScript to browsers that support modules
+### Serving modern JavaScript

-This is currently a little complex but will hopefully become simpler over time!
+**Modern JS for browsers that support modules**: This is currently a little complex but will hopefully become simpler over time!

 Serving more modern code (less babel transformations) to modern browsers by targeting browsers that support [modules](https://v8.dev/features/modules) (browser support is a [very good 88%+ of traffic](https://caniuse.com/#feat=es6-module)) is widely recommend and gives big file size savings to modern browsers.
 However there are several implementation details that are tricky!
 [Modern Script Loading by Jason Miller](https://jasonformat.com/modern-script-loading/) is probably the best reference to the multiple problems of serving code in this way.